Beorma: Beowulf Brewery

 A micro-brewery founded in the city's Yardley suburb in 1996 (and relocated to Chasewater in 2003), the Beowulf Brewing Company established a series of Anglo-Saxon brands for its beers, most of which had thematic links to the legend of Beowulf.
 One of these beers, a pale session bitter, was instead named after Beorma to commemorate the city in which the brewery was founded.

 Beorma Quarter

-The "Beorma Quarter" is planned for construction from 2010 onwards, as a multimillion-pound 30-storey city-within-a-city development on a site at the end of Digbeth High Street, directly opposite Birmingham's Selfridges building (it will occupy the site of the city's last seven burgage plots).
-Complete with state-of-the-art environmental and energy systems, the final development is likely to consist of a Marriott Hotel, apartments, green spaces, a niche shopping centre, a public space originally intended to house Birmingham's historic John F. Kennedy memorial, and two refurbished cold storage buildings which will be redeveloped as creative industries business incubation and innovation hubs.
+The "Beorma Quarter" is a multimillion-pound 30-storey city-within-a-city development built in multiple phases.
+Phase one, which included an Adagio "aparthotel" and an office for the King's Trust, was finished in 2015; the next phase began construction in 2023.
+It is located at the end of Digbeth High Street, directly opposite Birmingham's Selfridges building, occupying the site of the city's last seven burgage plots.
+Further development is slated to include two more office and residential blocks as well as a public square.